Macro rice

 1 tablespoon Kikkoman soy sauce

-25g toasted seeds or nuts for serving
+25g toasted sunflower or pumpkin seeds for serving

 If you're unfamiliar with Kikkoman soy sauce, find out more about it here: